MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/variable-data-types.md

 - **Numeric value** - This is the type applied to numbers.
 Only this data type can be used in mathematical operations.

   Τo create a **Numeric value** variable, use the **Set Variable action** and populate the input parameter with a number without any notation.
-Except for hardcoded numeric values, you can use mathematical expression with variables within percentage signs.
+Except for hardcoded numeric values, you can use mathematical expressions with variables within percentage signs.

   ![An example of a created Numeric value variable.](media\variable-data-types\create-numeric-variable.png)